Diseases and conditions

 Let’s start by understanding the liver’s location and role.
 Situated in the upper right portion of the abdomen, the liver is the second-largest organ in the human body.
 It performs numerous essential functions, including detoxification, metabolism, bile production, and storage of nutrients.

-Liver disease encompasses a broad spectrum of conditions, that have a negative impact on our health.
+Liver disease encompasses a broad spectrum of conditions.
 Each has its unique characteristics.
-Here are some of the most common types:
+Here are some of the most common types: Read more about: Liver Diseases: A Comprehensive Guide

-Hepatitis, marked by inflammation of the liver, can be caused by viral infections (hepatitis A, B, C, D, and E), autoimmune diseases, or excessive alcohol consumption.
+It is inflammation of the liver that can be caused by viral infections, including hepatitis A, B, C, D, and E. Autoimmune diseases or excessive alcohol consumption can also cause hepatitis.

-Non-alcoholic fatty liver disease (NAFLD) is characterized by the buildup of fat in the liver, often associated with obesity, high cholesterol, or type 2 diabetes.
+Non-alcoholic fatty liver disease (NAFLD) is characterized by the buildup of fat in the liver.
+It is often associated with obesity, high cholesterol, or type 2 diabetes.
 Alcoholic fatty liver disease (AFLD) is caused by excessive alcohol consumption.

-Liver cancer can originate from the liver itself (hepatocellular carcinoma) or spread from other parts of the body (metastatic liver cancer).
+Hepatic cancer can start in the liver itself as hepatocellular carcinoma.
+Alternatively, it can spread to the liver from other parts of the body, known as metastatic liver cancer.
 Chronic hepatitis, cirrhosis, and certain environmental factors increase the risk of developing liver cancer.

 Liver disease often progresses silently, showing minimal symptoms in the early stages.
 However, as the condition advances, various warning signs may emerge.
 It is crucial to recognize these symptoms, which can include: